melisasvr/2026_f1_predictions/README.md

 | Race Day | 17°C | ☁️ Cloudy — 25% rain chance |

 ### 🏆 Sprint Race
-George Russell won the Sprint Race ahead of the field — first Sprint win of 2026.
+George Russell won the Sprint Race ahead of the field, his first Sprint win of 2026.

 ### 🕐 GP Q3 Qualifying Results — All on Soft Tyres
 🌟 *Antonelli becomes the youngest polesitter in F1 history*